 California as a state has also passed a ban on synthetic cannabinoids in general, although synthetic drug manufacturers can still get around the definition of synthetic cannabinoid for a short period of time.
 The law, under California Health and Safety Code 11357.5, has been criticized as too vague, allowing drug manufacturers to find loopholes or areas where regulation is more difficult.
 Still, the statute allows California regulators and lawmakers to more quickly act on new formulas of Spice or other dangerous synthetic cannabinoids.

 California’s state-level ban on Spice and other synthetic cannabinoids bans actions related to Spice.
 It is illegal to sell, dispense, distribute, furnish, administer, or offer to sell the drug.
 Possession of the drug with intention to sell is also banned.
+Interstate drug transportation laws are governed by the federal government though, and this action would likely lead to penalties under federal regulations.

 California’s law does not specifically ban the possession or ingestion of these drugs, although the law argues that these actions are banned under federal law.